ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: : Evaluation Metrics

 \subsection{Evaluation of Intra-Step Correctness}

 We propose two methods to measure the intra-step correctness of a reasoning step based on two complementary views of correctness.
-The first method exploits the connection between correctness and entailment, and the second method captures a more relaxed notion of correctness under the \textsc{pvi} framework.
-We describe the two methods below and compare their performance later in \S\ref{para:intra-methods}.

-\paragraph{Entailment-based Intra-Step Correctness.} Our first method aims to capture correctness by computing the entailment probability of the conclusion-RCU given the premise-RCUs within a step.
-Specifically, for a given step $\step{i}$, we evaluate if $\premise{i}$ entail $\conc{i}$ (as introduced in \S\ref{sec:desired}):

-The premise-RCUs are concatenated and the entailment probability $P_{\mathrm{entail}}$ is computed using an off-the-shelf NLI model~\cite{laurer2022less}.
-We enforce a \textit{strict} definition of entailment, such that a conclusion-RCU that is neutral to the premise-RCUs also receives a low probability.
-We make this design choice because incorrect reasoning steps may contain hallucinations or non-factual claims that may not be supported by the premise-RCUs.
+\paragraph{Entailment-based Intra-Step Correctness.} Our first method aims to capture correctness by computing the entailment probability of the conclusion-RCU ($\conc{i}$) given the premise-RCUs ($\premise{i}$) within a step $\step{i}$ as follows: The premise-RCUs are concatenated and the entailment probability $P_{\mathrm{entail}}$ is computed using an off-the-shelf NLI model~\cite{laurer2022less}.
+We \emph{strictly} define entailment, whereby a conclusion-RCU neutral to the premise-RCUs receives a low probability.
+This design choice accounts for incorrect reasoning steps that may contain hallucinations or unsupported non-factual claims.

-\paragraph{\textsc{Pvi}-based Intra-Step Correctness.} Our previous method requires premise-RCUs to \textit{strictly} entail the conclusion-RCU.
-While this constraint should always stand in theory, reasoning steps in natural language can oftentimes be informal and still be perceived as correct when some of the premise-RCUs are omitted.
-To allow for such flexibility, here we create a relaxed criterion that evaluates the \emph{ease} with which the conclusion can be drawn from the premise.
-Using the \V-information framework, we assess the ease of generating a conclusion-RCU based on the amount of useful information already contained in the premise-RCUs.
-Therefore, our metric can be written as:
+\paragraph{\textsc{Pvi}-based Intra-Step Correctness.} Our previous method requires strict entailment between premise-RCUs and conclusion-RCU.
+However, in natural language, reasoning steps can be informal and still be considered correct with some premise-RCUs omitted.
+To allow for such flexibility, we introduce a relaxed criterion that evaluates the ease of drawing a conclusion from the premise.
+Using \textsc{pvi} (introduced in \S\ref{ssec: defn}), we evaluate the ease of generating a conclusion-RCU based on the useful information already present in the premise-RCUs.
+Formally, we express our metric as:

-This use of \textsc{pvi} is consistent with \citet{padmakumar-he-2021-unsupervised}, who use a pointwise information metric to evaluate the relevance of summary sentences.